Covering your face to avoid facial recognition could result in fines in England and France

 London’s Metropolitan Police have fined a man £90 (US$118) after he declined to participate in a trial of the force’s public facial recognition system, in an interaction witnessed by Big Brother Watch Director Silkie Carlo, which is sure to ignite further controversy around the biometric technology’s deployment.

 The Independent reports that despite signage claiming that “anyone who declines to be scanned will not necessarily be viewed as suspicious,” the individual was followed and confronted by police after he pulled a covering up over his face and walked past the camera with his head down.
-The person produced identification on request of the police, who Carlo says then because “accusatory and aggressive.”
+The person produced identification on request of the police, who Carlo says then became “accusatory and aggressive.”

 The individual cursed, and was given a public order fine.
 A met spokesperson told the Independent that officers are expected to “use their judgment” when deciding whether to confront people who avoid the technology being trialed.